WeeLonelySoul/Felix-The-resource-daemon/Older_versions/README.md

-This folders only purpose is to house older version of Felix.
-Much will change, things will be added and removed.
+This is were you can find older versions of Felix.
+But I wouldn't recommend these as they are

-So instead of forcing people to use the current version, they can find older versions of Felix and use whatever they want to
+1) Not supported anymore

-// Nicholas
+2) Contains cringe weeb comments from a younger version of me